iifl-logo

 Company is well placed on the liquidity front and appropriate policies exist for underwriting credit risk.
 The Company endeavors to continuously learn and modifies its policies to manage the aforementioned risks.

-The Audit Committee has been periodically reviewing the risk profile of the Company and evaluating the adherence by the branches / functions of the systems and processes in place for monitoring, evaluation, assessment and mitigation of risk through a systematic and effective audit programme.
+The Audit Committee has been periodically reviewing the risk profile of the Company and evaluating the adherence by the branches/ functions of the systems and processes in place for monitoring, evaluation, assessment and mitigation of risk through a systematic and effective audit Programme.
 The observations of Audit Committee, if any, on the risk management are reported to the board.

-The key risks are: i) Liquidity risk ii) Interest rate risk iii) Credit risk iv) Business risk v) Regulatory risk vi) Pandemic risk.
+i) Liquidity risk ii) Interest rate risk iii) Credit risk iv) Business risk v) Regulatory risk vi) Pandemic risk.

 INTERNAL CONTROL SYSTEM & ADEQUACY: